Wintergartenhochhaus

 The Wintergartenhochhaus is a 32-story high-rise building in Leipzig-Mitte, subdivision Ostvorstadt.
 The residential building was built from 1970 to 1972 as Wohnhochhaus Wintergartenstraße (residential high-rise on Wintergartenstrasse) and is the third tallest high-rise in Leipzig after the City-Hochhaus and the Hotel The Westin.
-With a total height of 106.8 m and 95.5 m roof height, it was the tallest residential building in the GDR and is now in the top hundred on the list of high-rise buildings in Germany.
-As a building of modernity and testimony of GDR architectural history with rarity value, it is under cultural heritage protection.
+With a total height of 106.8 m and 95.5 m roof height, it was the tallest residential building in the East Germany and is now in the top hundred on the list of high-rise buildings in Germany.
+As a building of modernity and testimony of East German architectural history with rarity value, it is under cultural heritage protection.

 Location and urban classification

 It is located north-east of the Inner City Ring Road at the junction with Wintergartenstrasse, diagonally opposite the main train station and not far from Augustusplatz.
 To the west is the park at the Schwanenteich.
 The high-rise is also known for the 18-ton advertising signet double M of the Leipzig Trade Fair that rotates on the roof.

 In the late 1920s, the Ringcity-Concept of Hubert Ritter already contained the idea of erecting structural height dominants on the outside of the Inner City Ring Road.
 In 1970, the urban planners from the office of the chief architect of the city of Leipzig specified conceivable locations for the Wintergartenhochhaus and the City-Hochhaus.

 The urban planning classification and the distinctive architectural expressiveness resulted from the choice of location, the functional requirements and the applied building technology processes.
 For the Wintergartenhochhaus, the effectiveness in the urban space with the curved shape of the existing buildings was particularly important, since the high-rise could only be classified behind the extended building line.
 The two-story porch, with its long west façade, followed the slightly curved line of the building specified by the apartment blocks on Georgiring.

 Short preparation times required the concentrated effort of committed architects and engineers as well as the use of the experience that the East Berlin Wohnungsbaukombinat (housing construction combine) already had with regard to industrial monolithic construction for high-rise residential buildings.